Centers for Medicare & Medicaid Services (CMS), HHS.

 We have examined the impacts of this proposed rule as required by Executive Order 12866 on Regulatory Planning and Review (September 30, 1993), Executive Order 13563 on Improving Regulation and Regulatory Review (January 18, 2011), the Regulatory Flexibility Act (RFA) (September 19, 1980, Pub.
 L. 96-354), section 1102(b) of the Act, section 202 of the Unfunded Mandates Reform Act of 1995 (March 22, 1995; Pub.
 L. 104-4), Executive Order 13132 on Federalism (August 4, 1999), and the Congressional Review Act (5 U.S.C.
 804(2)).

-A regulatory impact analysis (RIA) must be prepared for major rules with economically significant effects ($100 million or more in any 1 year).
-We estimate that this proposed rule could be “economically significant” as it may have an annual effect on the economy in excess of the $100 million threshold of Executive Order 12866, and hence that this proposed rule is also a major rule under the Congressional Review Act.
-However there is considerable uncertainty around this estimate and the Department invites public comments to help refine this analysis.
+A regulatory impact analysis (RIA) must be prepared for major rules with economically significant effects ($100 Start Printed Page 41808million or more in any 1 year).
+We estimate that this proposed rule will be budget neutral or have a minimal economic impact that is unlikely to have an annual effect on the economy in excess of the $100 million threshold of Executive Order 12866.
+Based on our estimates, the Office of Management and Budget's Office of Information and Regulatory Affairs has determined that this rulemaking is “significant” and “not major” under Subtitle E of the Small Business Regulatory Enforcement Fairness Act of 1996 (also known as the Congressional Review Act).

 C. Anticipated Effects

 In addition, section 1102(b) of the Act requires us to prepare an RIA if a rule may have a significant impact on the operations of a substantial number of small rural hospitals.
 This analysis must conform to the provisions of section 603 of the RFA.
-For purposes of section 1102(b) of the Act, we define a small rural hospital as a hospital that is located outside of a Metropolitan Statistical Area for Medicare payment Start Printed Page 32255regulations and has fewer than 100 beds.
+For purposes of section 1102(b) of the Act, we define a small rural hospital as a hospital that is located outside of a metropolitan statistical area for Medicare payment regulations and has fewer than 100 beds.
 We are not preparing an analysis for section 1102(b) of the Act because we have determined, and the Secretary proposes to certify, that this proposed rule would not have a significant impact on the operations of a substantial number of small rural hospitals.

 Executive Order 13132 establishes certain requirements that an agency must meet when it promulgates a proposed rule (and subsequent final rule) that imposes substantial direct requirement costs on state and local governments, preempts state law, or otherwise has Federalism implications.
 Since this regulation does not impose any costs on state or local governments, the requirements of Executive Order 13132 are not applicable.